 Tempestus Scions – Standalone Codex

 Putting aside the money (£400 could buy this, or this, or even this) the points cost/model is high.
-Standard 5 man unit with 2 Plasma Guns is 100 points.
+The standard 5 man unit with 2 Plasma Guns is 100 points.
 And there is a distinct lack of ranged weapons/close combat ability.

-So what do you get for your points (& pounds)
+So what do you get for your points (& cash)

 - BS4 – well no-one was expected better were they?

 - 4+ Armour Save – well scout level armour is ‘OK’, better than ‘standard issue’

 - Access to: Melta Gun; Plasma Gun; Hotshot Volley Gun; Grenade Launchers and Flamers

 - Deepstrike – This is where my interest flared (and the reason for this post)